gavinanderegg/gavinanderegg.github.io/_posts/2020-08-14-what-file-types-does-apples-archive-utility-open.md

 I probably shouldn't find this surprising, but [StuffIt](https://en.wikipedia.org/wiki/StuffIt) files (`.sit`, `.sitx`) aren't supported by this utility.
 StuffIt, though now discontinues, is still a commercial project.
 But those archives are still so strongly linked with classic Mac OS that it's hard to see `.hqx` in the list without immidiately thinking of `.sit`.

+While I'm on the topic, there's a great [list of archive formats](https://en.wikipedia.org/wiki/List_of_archive_formats) on Wikipedia as well.
+I got immediate waves of nostalgia from seeing `.arj` and `.lha` in that list.